Arian-Vaezi/shapiq-text-llm-explanations/src/demos/SentimentAnalysis/README.md

 Sections: Story · Accuracy · Negation · Sarcasm · Explorer.
 The sidebar has an **⚡ Instant Analysis** launcher that spawns `app.py` on port `8502` and opens it in a new tab, so both run side by side.
-This is a local-demo pattern — for a deployed version, use Streamlit's native multipage layout instead of `subprocess`.
+This is a local-demo pattern, for a deployed version, use Streamlit's native multipage layout instead of `subprocess`.

 **Regenerate figures** from saved results: